 “It has been a win win for NNL and the participant."

 Employer contribution - £5k (or equivalent) per participant placed and circa 12 days of the participant’stime per year.
 This is significantly less than executive development courses at leading business schools which cost £7k - £13k (or equivalent) for 1-2 week courses.

 "The participant has grown in self-confidence, breadth and insight since taking on the role."

 - Nigel Keen, Chair, Oxford Instruments

-The model will be to place board-ready women from the FTSE 350 or from equivalent large, complex organisations on each other’s boards, or subsidiary boards.
+The model will be to place board-ready women from listed companies - or from equivalent large, complex organisations - on each other’s boards, or subsidiary boards.

 To participate in the scheme, 30% Club Members will need to do three things: